 Former Army Ranger, four-term Afghan veteran, and private security mercenary.
 Descended from German-American plantation owners and slave traders.
 Compulsive patron of prostitutes, with a laundry list of STIs, including Hepatitis C and HIV.
 Close friends with Venton Pelletier.

 Marine rifleman turned civilian (never a former marine), Curtis knew Brian Fuller from their time together in the Middle East.
 Returning to his home town of New Orleans after finishing an eight-year stint during a draw-down in U.S. forces, he ended up on a short list when Caroline instructed Fuller to identify potential security personnel.
 Officially, Curtis is employed today by Canal Camp Apartments LLC to provide security for the Giani Building, but the rifleman knows well which side his bread is buttered on in truth.
 He’s grateful for a job that more closely resembles the one he knew (having a weapon in hand feels right), and all the more grateful for the free ammo that Fuller drops off for him every week to maintain his proficiency.
 Missed (and still does) the more regimented life of the military and enjoys working with other former military professionals, even army and navy ‘pukes’.
 Moonlights as a personal trainer.
-Curtis is on Caroline’s short list of potential security ghouls, but for now is among those that provide more mundane security.
+Deceased as of 2016.

 A veteran Navy SEAL discharged after 18 years of service when his reenlistment paperwork got “lost” by his then-commanding officer, Daniel came to Blackwatch out of necessity when he was left without a job, a pension, or a marketable set of skills to anyone else.
 He despises the company, their excesses, and the many “thugs” he is surrounded with, but he keeps his head down and is resolved to do his job as professionally as he is able.
 Pays child support to two different ex-wives in two different states and lives in relative poverty.
 Particularly hates his boss, Richard Orr.
-He was recently hired by Cécilia Devillers as a bodyguard to protect her from stalker Mercurial Fernandez.
+As of 2015, he has been hired by Cécilia Devillers as a bodyguard.

 6’0" tall heavily built African-American woman and former up-and-coming MMA fighter from New Orleans proper who was sidelined in a car accident with a drunk driver and spent 18 months recovering.
 Attempted to return to the octagon but couldn’t give up her vicodin and after a pair of failed drug tests was run out.
 Near-destitute after her cousin mismanaged her money, Erinn turned to petty security jobs, serving as a bouncer before she was hired by Marcus.
 Erinn now heads security at The Corner Club, part bouncer, part local celebrity.
 Erinn is not particularly well-spoken, but knows when to keep her mouth shut.